 By World War II, there was general consensus that the world was moving to a global economy.
 Suddenly tariffs and customs duties became an instrument of public policy.
 Terms such as the World Trade Organization and NAFTA are today household words.

 Whether for trade policy, revenue generation or protection of U.S. jobs, tariffs are accepted as a cost of doing business when dealing with international commerce.
 Most companies and individuals honor properly pay and accept these taxes but there are always a handful that try to scam the system.
 When that happens today, it often means legitimate U.S. businesses can’t compete on a level playing field and the loss of precious American jobs.

 It doesn’t matter whether the company or people evading the duties are trying to smuggle goods in or avoid duties on exports, both types of conduct violate the False Claims Act.

 Customs fraud occurs when a company imports or exports goods without paying the required duties.
 There is often another set of fraud that takes place, fraud that can also pay big whistleblower awards under the False Claims Act.
 Under the Buy America and Buy American laws, companies doing business with the federal government or receiving government funds have a requirement to buy American made goods.
 If a company misuses tax dollars on foreign purchases, there is another opportunity for earning a whistleblower award.

-MahanyLaw is by most measures the leading U.S. whistleblower law firm and has an effective process for maximizing your reward while protecting your job.
-For a confidential no-cost call with a whistleblower lawyer: 202.800.9791 or Report Online
+MahanyLaw is the leading U.S. whistleblower law firm and knows how to maximize your reward and protect your job.
+For a confidential no-cost call with a whistleblower lawyer: or Report Online.